joshbegley/nyt-latest/README.md

 **The Eclipse Across North America**\
-`What people in the line of totality were seeing and saying as the eclipse unfolded across the continent.`\
+`What people in the path of totality were seeing and saying as the eclipse unfolded across the continent.`\
 https://nytimes.com/interactive/2024/04/08/us/total-solar-eclipse-photos.html

 **Pence Attacks Trump’s Abortion Statement as a ‘Slap in the Face’**\